mellowmorgan/timothee-chalamet-api/README.md

 * From the main project directory, enter `bundle install` in the terminal to populate gems.
 * To create a database, type in your terminal:
       `rake db:setup`
-* Run `rails s -p 3001` to start the Rails server.
+* Run `rails s -p 3001` to start server.
-* In Postman (for full CRUD use) or internet browser (for viewing), enter localhost:3001, or go clone the frontend to this api to see it in action at https://github.com/mellowmorgan/chalamet-frontend.git and follow instructions, run that one on port 3000.
+* Can use Postman to access endpoints, outlined below.

 ## Endpoints Quotes